Educational Philosophy

 Curriculum organization policy

 The five-and-a-half-year learning phase is broadly divided into two: the "Basic Phase" and the "Applied Phase."
 Each phase includes a "table-top course" with on-campus learning and practical training, and a "practical course" with on-board training on a large training ship.
-After assessing their aptitude in the basic phase, students select either the "Navigation Course" or the "Engineering Course."
+Students will select either the "Navigation Course" or the "Engineering Course" after assessing their aptitude in the basic phase.
 In the applied phase, students will study specialized subjects in each course and undergo long-term on-board training on a large training ship, promoting practical and wide-ranging learning.
+In addition to the subjects offered based on the STCW Convention, elective units dealing with cutting-edge content have been set up to broaden the scope of students' knowledge as maritime engineers, and students will be required to select and study one field according to their individual career plans.

 -